 How to Cook Cabbage So It's Delicious

 In this ultimate guide, learn how to prep and cut cabbage and cook it up on the stove, in the oven or on the grill.
-Plus, how to make sauerkraut and coleslaw.
+Plus, learn how to make sauerkraut and coleslaw.

 Cabbage is among the most versatile vegetables.
 It can be served raw as a crunchy coleslaw, braised on the stove for a meaty stew, roasted in the oven, cooked in the slow cooker, or even grilled like a steak.
 Cabbage doesn't always get the appreciation it deserves.
 That's because it often plays second fiddle to other elements of a dish, whether it's corned beef or barbecue.
 And it sometimes has a bad reputation for being slimy and a bit pungent.
 But the secret to enjoying cabbage in all these forms is to start by cooking it correctly.